uccdatasoc/uccdatasoc.github.io/_posts/2022-02-06-intro-to-datasoc.markdown

 categories: jekyll update
 ---
 # What is the UCC DataSoc
-UCC DataSoc, short for the Data and Analytics Society, is a
+UCC DataSoc, short for the Data and Analytics Society, was founded in 2020 making it one of the newest societies in UCC.

 ---